splunk/public-o11y-docs/synthetics/api-test/set-up-api-test.rst

 #.
 Beside :guilabel:`Steps`, select :guilabel:`Add requests` to add requests to your API test.
 The requests setup page opens.
 #.
 Add as many requests as you would like to include in your test, including setup and validation steps.
 #.
 As you build your test, you can use :guilabel:`Try now` to check that the configuration of your test is valid.
 Try now results are ephemeral and don’t impact persisted run metrics.
 For more, see :ref:`try-now`.
+#.
+(Optional) Turn on automatic test retry in the event a test initially fails.

 .. _api-test-steps: